Discharge Upgrade Lawyer

 There are also two types of punitive discharges from the military: Bad Conduct (BCD) and Dishonorable (DD).
 A former servicemember with a BCD or DD is generally not eligible for benefits for that period of service.

-Scroll down for more information on the discharge upgrade process or click the button below to schedule a free consultation with Attorney Barry, an experienced Discharge Upgrade Lawyer, for a more detailed explanation.
+Scroll down for more information on the discharge upgrade process or click the button below to schedule a free consultation with us, experienced Discharge Upgrade Lawyers, for a more detailed explanation.

 Why Representation Matters